piotrbernad/jproto/README.md

 # jproto
-JSON Prototyping Tool
+### JSON Prototyping Tool

 Simple command line to that allows you prototype your json models across platforms.
 It supports:

 • iOS with Swift 4.0 and JSONCodable

 • Kotlin

 • Elixir

-Following types are supported:
+### Following types are supported:

-•Int
-•String
-•Float
-•Array
-•Bool
+[Int, String, Float, Array, Bool]

 This tool also handles for you optional types.

-So how it works?
+### So how it works?
 Prototype your model like this:

 ```
 JSONProto.User {